Thoreme

 associations and representatives on the ground

-Family Planning, associations and collectives provide the public with various tools to learn about male contraception: sharing experiences, discussion groups, group consultations, workshops, networking.
+Family Planning, associations and groups offer the public a range of tools for finding out about male contraception about male contraception: experience-sharing, discussion groups, group consultations, workshops, networking.

 ARDECOM